Clothing and Equipment list for trekking in Nepal, Bhutan, India, and Tibet.

 Please see our Clothing & Equipment Guide for information on how to select the best type of clothing and equipment for your trip.In addition, see our Links page for details of specialist retailers who will be able to offer further advice and assistance with purchasing new clothing or equipment.

-Clothing and equipment is very much a matter of personal choice and preference.
+Clothing and equipment are very much a matter of personal choice and preference.
 The list below is general and is intended for guidance only.
 If you have any queries, please contact us.

 Clothing & Footwear